AdobeDocs/commerce-frontend-core/src/pages/ui-components/wysiwyg/index.md

 The WYSIWYG component is an [adapter](https://glossary.magento.com/adapter) for [TinyMCE](https://www.tiny.cloud/) that integrates an editor instance with the [form component](form.html).
 It expects a complete [widget](https://glossary.magento.com/widget) declaration in the `content` option, which should contain both [markup](https://glossary.magento.com/markup) and the script responsible for creating the editor's instance.

-Magento supports all selector, plugin, and toolbar/menu configuration options supported by the TinyMCE `tinymce.init()` method.
-However, Magento doesn't validate TinyMCE configuration options or flag invalid values before adding the editor to a page.
+The application supports all selector, plugin, and toolbar/menu configuration options supported by the TinyMCE `tinymce.init()` method.
+However, the application doesn't validate TinyMCE configuration options or flag invalid values before adding the editor to a page.

 <InlineAlert variant="info" slots="text" />